yunfeixie233/TextArena/textarena/envs/two_player/SpiteAndMalice/README.md

   3. The **top card of any of your discard piles**.

 ### Playing Rules:
 - You may play a card to a center pile if it is **one rank higher** than the top card on that pile (center piles start with Ace and go up to Queen; Kings are wild - they can be played on any card but do not change the rank sequence.
-This means if a Kin replaces a 5, the next card must be a 6).
+This means if a King is used after 4, then that King is ranked 5 and the next card must be a 6).
+- If you can't play any more cards, you must **discard a card** to one of your discard piles to end your turn.
 - If a center pile reaches Queen, it will be cleared automatically.
+- The rank order is: A=1, 2=2, ..., 9=9, J=10, Q=11, K as wild.

 ### Actions:
 1. **Draw**: At the start of your turn, draw cards to fill your hand up to 5 cards.
 Enter **[draw]** to begin.